 Can Bordeaux Wines Be Sweet?

 The vast majority of Bordeaux wine is dry, but there is a deliciously sweet exception: Sauternes.
 These sweet Bordeaux wines are full-bodied with high acidity and significant alcohol volumes of 13 to 15%.
-Because of their outstanding balance, they don’t taste overtly acidic or alcoholic, though.
+Because of their outstanding balance, they do not taste overtly acidic or alcoholic, though.
 Most Sauternes wines feature intense fruity flavors, including citrus, apricot, mango, or peach.
 They typically also showcase nutty, spicy, and floral notes.

 How to Serve Bordeaux Wines